 Youth Scholarship Program

-The 2017 delegation included (from left to right) Chaperone Suzanne Olson, Haley Moss, Zach Fincher, Joanne Mietzner, Jonathan Doherty, Jayna Ott, Youth Director Tenley Nelsen and Chaperone Krista Bouchey.
-Four of the six students earned top scholarships ranging from $300-$600 from the Idaho Consumer-owned Utilities Association (ICUA) in addition to the $1,000 Nourdine Jensen scholarship awarded by OPALCO to the five first-year students.
+The 2019 delegation included (from left to right) Tashi Litch, Lichen Johnson, Jose Raya, Youth Director, Arlo Harold, Anne Marie Ryan, and Presley Clark.
+Students earn top scholarships ranging from $300-$600 from the Idaho Consumer-owned Utilities Association (ICUA) in addition to the $1,000 Nourdine Jensen scholarship awarded by OPALCO to the first-year students.
 The Youth Rally included a mix of classroom time, guest speakers and social networking.
-There were 75 students from seven western states in attendance at the co-op leadership camp.
-Zach Fincher of Friday Harbor High School was elected by his peers to return in 2018 as a Youth Director.
-Sophomores and Juniors interested in the program may apply in February 2018.
+There were over 75 students from seven western states in attendance at the co-op leadership camp.
+Lichen Johnson of Lopez Island High School was elected by his peers to return in 2020 as a Youth Director.
+Sophomores and Juniors interested in the program may apply starting in February 2020.

 Nourdine Jensen served on the OPALCO Board for 37 years, from 1965 to 2008.
 Jensen was a long-time boat builder and former Friday Harbor town councilman, school board member and Port Commissioner.
 He believed in the cooperative model as a way to bring reliable, affordable electricity for the rural islanders of San Juan County.